 - Not very durable

 If you have been looking for a cheap fishing reel, you should definitely consider this KastKing spinning reel.
 With as little as 20 bucks, you can buy it in most online stores.
 The spinning reel provides you with smooth fishing experience, and it is powerful enough to battle a fish weighing up to 17 pounds.
-It is rated among the best spinning reels under $50 on Amazon, and it will give you the worth of your money.
+It is rated among the best spinning reels under $50 on

-6. Okuma Ceymar Spinning: Best for Biginners
+6. Okuma Ceymar – Best For Beginners

 If you have been looking for an excellent spinning reel for trout fishing, the Okuma Ceymar is a great choice.
 This spinning reel is lightweight, and it will provide you with smooth fishing experience.
 It might be small, but it is stronger than your typical spinning reels under the same price range.
 Its spool takes plenty of lines, and it casts over longer distances than you would expect.